10 Beautiful Mountains In Japan (with Hiking Information)

 Mount Yotei Interesting Facts

 Unlike most of the mountains in the world, where people can ski on the slopes of the mountainside, Mount Yotei allows skiers to ski in its crater.
-It might sound weird, but people do!
-The snow in the crater of Mount Yotei is thick and powder snow.
-That’s why even if it requires them to hike for hours, they still go in it and play with the snow.
+It might sound weird, but people do it!
+The snow in the crater of Mount Yotei is thick and powdery.
+That’s why even if it requires them to hike for hours, they still go there and play with the snow

 Nearest Town to Mount Yotei

+There are five towns around Mount Yotei where we can spot the mountain: Niseko, Makkari, Kimobetsu, Kyogoku, and Kutchan.
 What’s “cool” about these towns is that their borders meet at the center of the crater.
-So technically, by hiking around the “mouth” of the mountain, we can visit all these 5 towns in just a day, on foot.
+So technically, by hiking around the “mouth” of the mountain, we can visit all these five towns in just a day, on foot.

 However, the mountain has a nature park that can be accessed from the town of Makkari.
 It is also the place where we can start the hike to the summit of Mount Yotei.